-'''

 2.5L x 1.4 = 3.5L x 250 lbs. = 875 lbs. + 1200 lbs. = 2075 lbs.

-'''

-- In Prepared class C (CP), the minimum weight for a car with a 302 ci (5.0L) engine prepared to Section 17.11 (e.g., GCR) allowances is: 2700 lbs. x 1.10 = 2970 lbs. - D. Data acquisition/recording systems are permitted. - E. Except where there are specific requirements in these rules, any safe line for fuel, hydraulic fluids, oil, water or breather is allowed. - F. Ballast may be added to all cars as required to meet minimum weight provided it is securely mounted within the bodywork and serves no other purpose.
-Ballast plates may be installed beneath the floor pan so long as they do not protrude beyond its edges. - G. All cars may have towing eyes, hooks, or straps which do not dangerously protrude from the bodywork. - H. Removal of or modification to heating, ventilation, air conditioning, wiper/washer, audio, security, communication, and convenience systems is allowed provided the modification does not serve another purpose (e.g., an air conditioning compressor may not be modified to serve as a supercharger).
+C. Data acquisition/recording systems are permitted.

+- D. Except where there are specific requirements in these rules, any safe line for fuel, hydraulic fluids, oil, water or breather is allowed. - E. Ballast may be added to all cars as required to meet minimum weight provided it is securely mounted within the bodywork and serves no other purpose.
+Ballast plates may be installed beneath the floor pan so long as they do not protrude beyond its edges. - F. All cars may have towing eyes, hooks, or straps which do not dangerously protrude from the bodywork. - G. Removal of or modification to heating, ventilation, air conditioning, wiper/washer, audio, security, communication, and convenience systems is allowed provided the modification does not serve another purpose (e.g., an air conditioning compressor may not be modified to serve as a supercharger).